yuburoll/ANSIC/README.md

 - 40~42x MX Keyswitches & Keycaps (Maybe this cost varies too much.
 10$ on average)

-Approx. 37-42$(w/o shipping cost) needed to build one.
+Approx. 38-43$(w/o shipping cost) needed to build one.

+for wireless build, you may additionally need:

+- 2x 12c01 slide switch

+- 2x xx2030 Li-po battery (eg. 902030) and socket(in 1.25)

 ## Default Keymap